aimms/native-dev-env/README.md

 ### Build

 #### Prerequisites

-latest `Docker` with integrated `buildkit` support:
+This project as of v1.8 release uses `buildkit` as integrated `docker` tool for super fast image builds.
+It requires _latest_ `Docker` with integrated `buildkit` support for your platform:
   - `Dockerfile` `v1.2`
   - `cache mounts`
   - `bind mounts` to mount directories from host

 #### BuildKit Cache
-`buildkit cache` is extensively used during build as it significantly speeds up process.
+`buildkit cache` is one of the core features meant to significantly speed up builds.
 But, if something goes wrong, cache should be manually dropped:

 ```